Hot Creek near Mammoth Lakes California

 Local plan

-Start by separating three things before you rig: the closed geologic-site corridor, the private ranch context, and the signed public fishing water.
+Start by separating three things before you rig: the closed geologic-site area, the private ranch context, and the signed public fishing water.
 Once the legal access point is settled, watch one weed lane or feeding fish before deciding whether the day should be dries, emergers, or a small indicator rig.

 Backup water